PVH Corp.: 21st century

+In December 2019, CNBC listed PVH along with 91 additional Fortune 500 companies that "paid an effective federal tax rate of 0% or less" in 2018 as a result of Donald Trump's Tax Cuts and Jobs Act of 2017.

 In January 2020, PVH sold back the rights for the Speedo swimwear brand, previously marketed under "Speedo USA" and "Speedo North America", back to Speedo's international parent, the British Pentland Group for $170 million.

-In May 2021, it was reported that PVH was exploring a sale of the Heritage Brands division consisting of Van Heusen, Izod, Arrow, Warner's, Olga, True & Co., and Geoffrey Beene, with Authentic Brands Group as a potential buyer.
+In May 2021, PVH was exploring a sale of the Heritage Brands division consisting of Van Heusen, Izod, Arrow, Warner's, Olga, True & Co., and Geoffrey Beene, with Authentic Brands Group as a potential buyer.
 The sale to ABG was officially announced on June 23, 2021, consisting of Izod, Van Heusen, Arrow, and Geoffrey Beene.
 The sale closed on August 2, 2021.
 Under Authentic Brands Group, United Legwear & Apparel Company was granted the license for the Van Heusen, Arrow, and Geoffrey Beene brands, while Centric Brands was granted the license for the Izod brand.

+A sale of the Warner's, Olga, and True&Co brands to Basic Resources followed in November 2023.

+In July 2022, PVH announced the creation of the first sustainable supply chain finance program tied to environment and social factors, in partnership with HSBC Bank USA.

+On February 4, 2025, China placed PVH Corp. on its "Unreliable Entities List" as part of its response to U.S. President Donald Trump's second round of tariffs against it.
+The company said it was "surprised and deeply disappointed" by the decision as it said it had operated in China in "strict compliance with all relevant laws and regulations and operates in line with established industry standards and practices."
+PVH had been under investigation by Chinese regulators for allegedly boycotting the use of cotton from Xinjiang.